Will Kansas cover the spread vs. UConn? Betting Trends, Record ATS

 Kansas vs UConn Betting Records & Stats

-- The Huskies have yet to lose in five games when named as moneyline underdog of +130 or worse.
+- The Huskies have been a +135 moneyline underdog on five occasions this season and won every game.

-- Sportsbooks have implied with the moneyline set for this matchup that UConn has a 43.5% chance of pulling out a win.
+- The moneyline set for this matchup implies UConn has a 42.6% chance of walking away with the win.

 Kansas vs. UConn Over/Under Stats